Gamify-IT/docs/dev-manuals/services/overworld/set-up-barriers.md

 ## Overview

-Barriers are used to block of access to dungeons and worlds, which have not yet been unlocked by the player.
-They obstruct a pathway to a world or the entrance to a dungeon, but once the player unlocks the area they are removed and access is granted.
+Barriers are used to block access to dungeons and worlds, which have not yet been unlocked by the player.
+Once the player unlocks the area, they are removed and access is granted.

 ## How to add a barrier